Vibushanan/companiesHouse_beneficialOwnership/README.md

 # companiesHouse_beneficialOwnership
-Doodles for working with Companies House Beneficial Ownership Register Data
+Doodles for working with Companies House Beneficial Ownership Register Data.

+This repo creates a set of linked Docker containers to provide a working environment for exploring company data.

+The configuration includes:

+- a Jupyter notebook server for writing reproducible analysis scripts
+- a mongodb container (handy for UK Companies House beneficial ownership JSON data)
+- a PostgreSQL container, eg for Companies House company info

+I also tried to add in a third party neo4j container seeded with Panama Papers data, but this caused even more memory issues...:-( See the `neo4j_panamapapers` folder.

+I assume you have `docker` and `docker-compose` installed.

+I needed to up the spec of my docker-machine to run this:

+`docker-machine  rm default`
+`docker-machine -D create -d virtualbox --virtualbox-disk-size "35000"  --virtualbox-memory 2048 default`

-If you have `docker` and `docker-compose` installed, should be able ti just run:
+You should now be able to just run:

 `docker-compose up -d`